metul/FleeFifoFrom/README.md

 ## Project Description

-Flee FiFo From is a student project as part of the course Computer Games Laboratory at the Technical University of Munich.
+"Flee FiFo From" is a student project as part of the course Computer Games Laboratory at the Technical University of Munich.
 The project itself is a local/online multiplayer digital board game and is designed/implemented by Anastasia Pomelova, Eugene Ghanizadeh Khoub, Mert Ülker and Shyam Rangarajan.

 ## Tech Stack